-What is the legislation in your jurisdiction applying specifically to the behaviour of dominant firms?
+What is the legal framework in your jurisdiction covering the behaviour of dominant firms?

 Article 102 of the Treaty on the Functioning of the European Union (TFEU) is the statutory provision governing the abuse of dominance in the European Union.
-European Council Regulation No. 1/2003 sets forth the procedures for the application of articles 102 (and 101) TFEU.
+European Council Regulation No. 1/2003 sets forth the procedures for applying articles 102 (and 101) of the TFEU.
 It is complemented by a series of implementing regulations, notices and guidance papers - the most important of which, for abuse of dominance purposes, is the European Commission's Guidance on its Enforcement Priorities in Applying article [102 TFEU] to Abusive Exclusionary Conduct by Dominant Undertakings (the Guidance Paper).

-Broadly, there are four conditions for article 102 TFEU to apply: (i) the entity at issue must qualify as an 'undertaking'; (ii) the undertaking must hold a dominant position on a relevant market; (iii) the undertaking's conduct must abusively restrict competition; and (iv) the conduct must affect trade between member states.
+Broadly, there are four conditions for article 102 TFEU to apply:

+- the entity engaged in the relevant conduct must constitute an 'undertaking'; - the undertaking must hold a dominant position on a relevant market; - the undertaking's conduct must anticompetitively restrict competition; and - the conduct must affect trade between member states.